 - 5. For indirect lookup relationship fields, select a unique, external ID field on the parent object, and then click Next.
 The parent field values are matched against the values of the child indirect lookup relationship field to determine which records are related to each other. - 6.
+To base a picklist field on a global picklist value set, select the value set to use. - 7.
 Enter a field label.